MilicaOr/MilicaOr.github.io/publications.md

 - J. Fjeldtvedt, M. Orlandić, and T. A. Johansen.
 [An efficient real-time FPGA implementation of the CCSDS-123 compression standard for hyperspectral images.]({% link _pdfs/CCSDS123_2018_seq.pdf%}) IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing 11, no. 10 (2018): 3841-3852.

-- M.Orlandić, K. Svarstad, “High-Throughput Adaptive Edge Detection Filtering System using Dynamic Partial Reconﬁguration”, Springer Journal on Real Time Image Processing, accepted in January 2018

 ### 2014 - 2017
 #### Journal publications

-- M.Orlandić, K. Svarstad, “An Eﬃcient Hardware Architecture of CAVLC Encoder Based on Stream Processing “, Elsevier Microprocessors and Microsystems, vol.67, 43-47, September 2017
+- M.Orlandić, K. Svarstad, [An Eﬃcient Hardware Architecture of CAVLC Encoder Based on Stream Processing](% link _pdfs/MicroJ_2018_CAVLC%), Elsevier Microprocessors and Microsystems, vol.67, 43-47, September 2017

 - M. Orlandić, K. Svarstad, “A Low-Complexity MPEG-2 to H.264/AVC Wavefront Intra-Frame Transcoder Architecture”, Springer Journal on Real Time Image Processing, May 2016